New this week (5/14/2026):

 - The Cranberry Lake Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- As of Saturday, June 14, the Massawepie Conservation Easement is closed to public use for the season.
-During this time, access to the Conifer-Emporium Conservation Easement is still permitted via the Massawepie/Townline Road.
+- As of Sunday, September 14, 2025, the Massawepie Conservation Easement is open to public use for the season.

 Five Ponds Wilderness